Anadea/leipreachan/README.md

 It creates backup of database before run migrations.

+By default backup will be created in 'shared/backups' folder, but if you need you can setup custom path via set 'backups_folder' variable:

+    set :backups_folder, '../../current'

+Gem have a release path as a root folder.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `bin/console` for an interactive prompt that will allow you to experiment.